oe-alliance/enigma2-kernel-module/KERNELMODULE.md

 * Replacement for getMachineProcModel is getBoxProc in StbHardware.py
 * Replacement for OE-Alliance's boxbranding getDriverDate is getDriverInstalledDate in About.py (Components)
 * Replacement for OE-Alliance's boxbranding getHaveMiniTV is LCDMiniTV in SystemInfo.py
-* We don't have anything for OE-A's boxbranding getHaveSCARTYUV and we manage it via if conditions in VideoHardware.py

 Time to explain each one and give examples: